 There is a campsite south on Tromp Road next to a small pond.
 However, we did not take that path but instead continued west.

 Cross Tromp Road.
 There is parking here, and two-tenths of a mile to the south, there is a campground and a small pond.
 We did not hike to the campground.

 Four-tenths of a mile past Tromp Road, you cross Stanton Road.
 There is no parking here.

 The trail is very open, wooded, and beautiful.
 There is even a good view of DeRuyter Reservoir from the Onondaga Trail.
 Again, you can click any image in the gallery below to expand it for better viewing.

 The view of DeRuyter Reservoir is after you leave the State Forest peak a hill and start walking down toward East Lake Road and the Lake.

 Below is a map and our travel along the trail.

-You can see all of the "off-trail" lines within the creek in the valley.
 Not only does Caden love to play in the flowing streams, but I like to look for fossils in the Devonian-aged rocks.

 The forest in this section of the trail is open and fantastic to walk through.
 However, the trail is steep in places, as you can see in some of the images below.